schoeberl/chisel-lab/lab11/README.md

 ## Use IntelliJ

-With IntelliJ import the lab2 project as follows:
+With IntelliJ import the lab project as follows:

  * Start IntelliJ
  * Click *Import Project*, or on a running IntelliJ: *File - New -